Mini-XML 4.0 Programming Manual

 Discussion

 The new CDATA node is added to the end of the specified parent's child list.
 The constant MXML_NO_PARENT can be used to specify that the new CDATA node has no parent.
 The data string must be nul-terminated and is copied into the new node.
-CDATA nodes currently use the MXML_ELEMENT type.
+CDATA nodes currently use the MXML_TYPE_ELEMENT type.

-Mini-XML 2.1 mxmlNewCustom
+mxmlNewCustom

 Create a new custom data node.

-mxml_node_t *mxmlNewCustom(mxml_node_t *parent, void *data, mxml_custom_destroy_cb_t destroy);
+mxml_node_t *mxmlNewCustom(mxml_node_t *parent, void *data, mxml_custfree_cb_t free_cb, void *free_cbdata);

 Parameters